helfertool/docs/source/admin/configuration.rst

 Alternatively, the claim can be a list and a specific item needs to be in the list.
 This can be used when group memberships or roles are written to a claim.

+The claim names can be specified with `JMESPath <https://jmespath.org/>`_, so it is possible to configure plain claim names or have a more complex configuration.

-If no ``login`` claims restriction is, every user is allowed to login.
+If no ``login`` claims restriction is configured, every user is allowed to login.
 If the ``admin`` configuration is not present, the admin privilege is not touched during the login and can be assigned manually.

 .. warning::